-Towards the end of the second term of your third year, usually Hilary Term, it is time for you and your supervisor to upload a set of documents pertaining to confirmation of status to the 'Materials: PGR Progression' WebLearn site.
+Towards the end of the second term of your third year, usually Hilary Term, it is time for you to upload a set of documents pertaining to confirmation of status to the 'Materials: PGR Progression' WebLearn site.
 Please read the notes you will find on the 'Overview' page of this site.
 This overview page contains links to a number of helpful documents / webpages, including a 'Confirmation Checklist' and the present Graduate Handbook.
-In the latter you can see a sample copy of the assessment proforma and associated guidelines that will be used by your Assessors (Appendix X).
 Remember too the 'Preparing for Confirmation of Status' document that you have seen already.

-• In Materials, your application to be considered for confirmation of status is submitted by means of uploading a completed form GSO.14.MPLS to our WebLearn site.
+• In Materials, your application to be considered for confirmation of status is submitted by means of uploading a fully-signed completed form GSO.14.MPLS to our WebLearn site.